charuvenkat/charuvenkat/README.md

 - 👋 Hi, I’m @charuvenkat
 - 👀 I’m interested in ...Learning new tool
-- 🌱 I’m currently learning ...  cloud testing
+- 🌱 I’m currently learning ...
+Selenium Automation testing
 - 💞️ I’m looking to collaborate on ...team to achieve a goal by sharing ideas
 - 📫 How to reach me ...Charu.wins@gmail.com